Early Childhood Teacher

 - Diploma of Teaching (Early Childhood Education).

-You also need to be registered with the New Zealand Teachers Council.
+You also need to be registered with the Education Council and have a current practising certificate, renewable every three years.

-To become a qualified kōhanga reo kaiako, you need:
+To become a qualified kōhanga reo kaiako, you need a Tino Rangatiratanga Whakapakari Tohu (kōhanga reo teaching qualification).

 Scholarships can help you get training for the job